nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Words in `UPPER_CASE` are the parameters.
 > * Items in `SQUARE_BRACKETS` are optional.
 > * Items with `...` after them can have multiple instances.
-> * Parameters can be in any order.
+> * Parameters can be in any order (except for the ShortCut Command).

 > **DATETIME Format**
 >